Elements-Agency/benjaminjyoung/content/story.md

 {{< row-end >}}

 More context in this era will be expanded on when The Hart's Desire era paintings are completed.
 Future titles of this era will include:

+  * **Audrey** - Thinking back what could have been my daughter.
+  * **Veganism** - I'm not a fan of delusional behavior.
   * **Busy** - A woman sits at a table, passed out from drugs.
   * **Little Reminders** - Sometimes something as simple as forgotten hair pin can be a reminder.
+  * **Little Pink Bow** - A little gift box or a smoking gun?
   * **Fear or Spite** - A woman screams in fear, pointing to a clown at the circus.
   * **Circus Act** - A clown stands trial for charges of being a menace to society.
   * **Clown in a Two Piece** - A prosector in clown makeup gives a closing statement.
-  * **Not funny** - A judge wearing a red clown nose, gives a verdict.
+  * **Unfunny Joke** - A judge wearing a red clown nose, makes a bias and spiteful decision.
   * **Imprisoned** - A depressed clown sits in jail.

 ## Recovery Era ##
 _2024 - present_

 This era follows dealing with the fallout of the previous events and is when I would begin painting as a necessity.
-Seeking only a life of being content.
+Seeking only a life of being content and peace.

 {{< row-start >}}
     {{< preview col="2" painting="/artwork/erie-rock-ii/" >}}